Making the Transition From Techcom to Marcom

 by Christy Simard

-When a technical writer, or techcom specialist, first faces a marketing communications (marcom) project or lateral career move it can be a daunting task for some.
-Additional, changes in the job market sometimes require that those well versed in techcom might need to don a different career hat if the demand for marcom services begins moving ahead of the need for techcom services.
+When a technical writer, or technical communications (techcom) specialist, first faces a marketing communications (marcom) project or lateral career move it can be a daunting task for some.
+Additionally, changes in the job market sometimes require that those well versed in techcom might need to don a different career hat if the demand for marcom services begins moving ahead of the need for techcom services.
 This article looks at the differences and similarities between these two types of communication speciality areas.

 At first glance, technical communication (techcom) and technical marketing communication (marcom) appear to be very different genres.
 Where traditional techcom strives to help people use products, marcom seeks to make people realize they need products.
 Techcom instructs, while marcom persuades, and this distinction affects everything from the genre’s focus, to its content, and medium.